meaganewaller/rubytdd-ttt/README.md

 1. Pick an opponent (Human, Easy Computer, Unbeatable Computer)
 2. Pick a marker (X or O) X goes first, O goes second.
 3. Place moves on the board, or have the option of pressing Q to exit the game.
+4. If you play entire game you're prompted to play again, respond with y/n